 Take It Teardropped

 Sometimes the best approach for a bathroom design is to build personality into your morning and nighttime routine.
 This bathroom is a lesson in building energy through pattern mixing between the tiled floors and wallpaper, but one feature in particular stands out: a teardrop-shaped bathroom mirror.
 We simply love a space that embraces unique shapes.

 An oval provides a fresh twist on the round bathroom mirror trend.
 The slimmer curved shape leaves plenty of room for chic geometric sconces, along with enough open space for shibori-inspired wallpaper to shine.
 Consider us sold on this shape.

 It’s sad how many of us settle for contractor-grade mirrors from the bathroom aisle at the local hardware store.
-By choosing a mirror with a little more personality and getting clever with storage rather than resorting to the standard medicine cabinet, you’ll elevate your space to something far from basic.
+By choosing a mirror with a little more personality and getting clever with storage, you’ll elevate your space to something far from basic.

 If double mirrors aren't for you, choose a mirror that spans the width of your vanity.
 That way, it'll make an impact on the wall, and if two people are using that vanity at once, you'll both have ample mirror space.

 Minimalism is always chic, and particularly handy in small bathrooms.
 Opt for a small, simple, no-frills mirror to add to the clean aesthetic.

 If you have built-ins in your bathroom, consider finding a mirror to fit in the space behind shelves.
 It won't take away wall space (ideal if you're lacking in it), and it creates a cozy alcove for putting on make-up or getting ready.